Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Optional Download: Paperpiecing patterns

-If you cut your Amish Star patches from the yellow cutting chart, you MUST print paperpiecing patterns.
+If you cut your Amish Star patches from the blue cutting chart, you MUST print paperpiecing patterns.

 You'll need the most current version of Adobe installed on your computer to download the pattern.